We already put a guide of potential ways to heat or insulate a dog house.

 Installation And Use

-As we mentioned above, you will have to completely devise your own plan to heat the dog house, because unlike a dog house heater furnace which comes with an installation template and instructions, the heat lamp isn’t designed for a dog house.
+Unlike a dog house heater furnace which comes with an installation template and instructions, the heat lamp isn’t designed for a dog house.

 You may follow the installation guidelines for most heaters/furnaces which is to install on the back wall near the corner, but a few inches from the wall itself so there’s no risk of a fire hazard.